Puma

 No "on boot" hook is available in Puma to load your extra config in the main process.
 To load your configuration, add it to the root of your puma.rb configuration file, as in the example below.

-# puma.rb (or config/puma.rb) plugin :appsignal # Add this plugin # Rails secrets # Add this line when using Rails secrets in your `config/appsignal.yml` file. require "rails" # Add this section when using dotenv for secrets management require "dotenv" Dotenv.load # or for Rails apps: require "dotenv/rails-now" Dotenv.load # Rest of your Puma config...
+# puma.rb (or config/puma.rb) plugin :appsignal # Add this plugin # Rails secrets # Add this line when using Rails secrets in your `config/appsignal.yml` file. require "rails" # Add this section when using dotenv for secrets management require "dotenv" Dotenv.load # or for Rails apps: require "dotenv/load" Dotenv.load # Rest of your Puma config...

 Hostname